We’re going to show you the process we use for assigning values in Google Analytics so that you can optimise your performance based on revenue.

 Once a visitor becomes a lead, that marketing data is passed along to the CRM, allowing conversions to be attributed back to the marketing campaigns that drove the sale.

-It’s worth mentioning, Ruler Analytics is an official Google Analytics partner.
-In other words, Ruler Analytics can integrate revenue data straight into your Google reporting tools, allowing you to track values for all of your online or offline goals.
+Ruler is an official Google Analytics partner and can integrate revenue data straight into your Google reporting tools, allowing you to track values for all of your online or offline goals against your traditional marketing metrics.

 Now, if you’re looking for more of an estimated figure, then you can use the following formula to calculate and assign values to your Goals in Google Analytics.